Trinity Business School, Trinity College Dublin

-Trinity Business School, (TBS) is one of the 24 academic schools of Trinity College Dublin in Ireland.
+Trinity Business School (TBS) is one of the 24 academic schools of Trinity College Dublin in Ireland.
 Located on Pearse Street, the business school is triple accredited (AACSB/EQUIS/AMBA), a distinction held by under 1% of business schools worldwide.
 It offers programmes at undergraduate, postgraduate, MBA and Executive Education levels.
-In 2023 TBS was ranked as Ireland's best business school in the Financial Times Global MBA Ranking.
-At the same time, Trinity College Dublin ranked number 134 worldwide in the relevant Times Higher Education World University Rankings.
-The Eduniversal Best Masters ranking rates consistently all TBS graduate programmes among the 50 best worldwide.
+Trinity College Dublin is ranked 75 in the World by the QS World University Ranking 2026..
+The Eduniversal Best Masters ranking rates consistently all Trinity Business School graduate programmes among the 50 best worldwide.

-Since 2023 the new Dean of Business School is Laurent Muzellec.
+Since 2023 the new Dean of Business School is Professor Laurent Muzellec.

+Programme Rankings

+Trinity Business School is ranked No. 1 in Ireland in the QS Rankings 2026 across the following programmes: